one-among-us/data/people/mikaela_khara/page.en.md

 Her intention was clear ——
 she wanted to "ship" me and Jing Jiangbie as a couple.

-Later on, I learned that she was in a relationship with Spring.
+Later on, I learned that she was in a relationship with Spring Khara.
 Even though they hadn't been together long,
 I could tell from their conversations that they deeply loved each other.
 At that time, she was one of my "little bells[^1]" as I often saw her and Spring flaunting their affection for each other.